-It will then be referred to the Strategic Director, Corporate Services and Governance for a final decision as to whether it can be authorised.
+It will then be referred to the Strategic Director, Corporate Services & Governance for a final decision as to whether it can be authorised.
+In the case of Strategic Director and Service Director posts, any proposal to award a market supplement will be referred to Contracts Committee for a decision.